reframejs/reframe/docs/concepts.template.md

 Leading us to what we call the *non-interactive-first approach*:
  - Whenever possible implement features with non-interactive views.
- - Implement a prototype with non-interactive views first to then gradually add interactive views later.
+ - Implement a prototype with a minimal amount of interactive views first.
+Then gradually add interactive views to improve the UX quality of your app.

 Reframe embraces the non-interactive-first approach by allowing you to create non-interactive pages:
 Set `doNotRenderInBrowser: true` to a page's config and the page will not be rendered in the browser.